nonluthando/cleaning_data/README.md

 ## How to Use

-### 1. Download the Project
+### 1. Download the Repository

-Clone the repository:

 ```bash
 git clone https://github.com/nonluthando/cleaning_data.git
 cd cleaning_data
 ```

-Alternatively, download the repository as a ZIP file from GitHub and extract it.
+You can also download the repository as a ZIP file from GitHub.

-### 2. Add a CSV File
+### 2. Add the Dataset

-Place the CSV file you want to clean in the project folder.
+Place the CSV file in the same folder as the scripts.

 Example: